Bicycling the Going-to-the-Sun Road in Glacier National Park

 Martha and I made a plan for the weekend of June 8-10th based on a sunny forecast we hoped would hold.
 There’s a pretty small window of opportunity to bicycle the road when it’s plowed all the way to Logan Pass, still closed to vehicles, and the weather is favorable!
 We were crossing our fingers to hit it.

-Though weather took a shift as our departure neared, we still had a sunny Saturday forecast before rain and potential storms moved in later into Sunday, so we loaded the bikes and hit the road bright and early for our long drive to Montana.
+Though weather shifted a bit as our departure neared, we still had a sunny Saturday forecast before rain and potential storms moved in later Sunday, so we loaded the bikes and hit the road bright and early on a Friday for our long drive to Montana.

 Going to the Sun

-I have to admit, when we crossed into Glacier National Park Saturday morning I almost couldn’t believe I had finally made it!
-And it was a beautifully warm, blue bird day!
+I have to admit, when we finally entered Glacier National Park Saturday morning I almost couldn’t believe I had finally made it.
+Even better?
+It was a beautifully warm, blue bird day!

 Most people begin their ride from the road closure at Avalanche Creek, about 15 miles past the west entrance unless it’s early season and the road is still closed at Lake McDonald.
-We instead made a quick stop at Apgar to enjoy a quiet morning view of Lake McDonald, then started our ride from the Lake McDonald Lodge.
-It adds about 6 miles one way to the trip, but it’s an easy 6 miles that I’d highly recommend!
+Though the road was open to Avalanche Creek, we made a quick stop at Apgar to enjoy a quiet morning view of Lake McDonald, then started our ride from the Lake McDonald Lodge.
+It adds about 12 miles round trip to the ride, but it’s mostly easy mileage that I’d highly recommend.